Philosopher's Bead Stone

 It happened for the Kushans, once called the Yuezhi people from China when they entered into what is now Pakistan and Afghanistan and defeated the Grecco-Buddhist kings who were the rulers at that time.
 And what happened to the Kushan people?
-They converted into Buddhism and became the greatest mass producers of Buddhist artifacts ever.
+They converted to Buddhism and became the greatest mass producers of Buddhist artifacts ever.
 The ancient art called 'Gandhara' is made by the Kushan's!

 So when you conquer someone... take care that you might not be defeated your self!
-In world history only the stiff English upper lip was too resistant to get under the sway of Indian gurus or any other foreign culture they occupied.
+In world history, only the stiff English upper lip was too resistant to get under the sway of Indian gurus or any other foreign culture they occupied.

-Now what is happening with the old Tibetan Buddhist culture of compassion?
+Now, what is happening with the old Tibetan Buddhist culture of compassion?

 The power of DZI

 Therefore this new kind of old DZI-money is particular in demand in China where corruption among the leaders of the

 You cannot any longer present your local party leader with a gift in the form of a suitcase with one million dollars inside.
 This kind of bribe is far too obvious and hence dangerous.
 If you want green political light today for your Chinese project, you discretely hand over a little piece of stone.
 You give the party boss an ancient DZI-bead.

 It is a truly beautiful example of the irony and humor of history: The ultimate spiritual and vibrational token of Tibetan Buddhism arrives as a virus in the very heart core of the rotten Chinese corruption apparatus.
-These so called socialist and atheist
+These so-called socialist and atheist

 Again, lets us have a peep into this small bead hole.
 This time we can see the most fantastic mega-ego in the form of greed.
 DZI-beads have become D.ZI.RE-beads.
 Hence they absorb the evil spirits of the corruptocratic animal nature into their 'shoonyo' and thus pave the way for a new ancient China.